22 January 2015

 The flexible prosthetic ribbon, which is made of silicon and embedded with electrodes that can bend and pull in any direction without breaking, is designed to be placed directly onto the spinal cord and deliver electric signals and drugs to the surrounding nerves.

 The so-called ‘E- Dura’ implant mimics the protective membrane around the spine known as dura mater to ensure the body’s immune system does not reject it.
 Paralysed rats who were fitted with the implant were able to walk unaided after just a few weeks of training and the device continued to work even after eight weeks.

 Researchers who hope to move to clinical trials on humans in the near future, believe such implants could last up to 10 years before needing to be replaced.

 Clearly, we have a long way to go before we see the use of such neuroprostheses in people as standard.
 However this research is certainly very encouraging as the on-going development of bio-compatible spinal implants certainly brings the potential for helping those with paraplegia move again, ever closer.

 In the meantime however, where someone sustains an injury to their spinal cord, the subsequent care and rehabilitation costs they then require form the largest part of any personal injury claim for compensation.
 That said it is paramount, people with spinal cord injuries focus on their rehabilitation to ensure they stay healthy and achieve their maximum potential.

-Slater and Gordon Lawyers offer a free consultation for people injured in accidents through no fault of their own.
-Call freephone 0800 916 9046 or contact us online and we will call you.
+Slater and Gordon offer a free consultation for people injured in accidents through no fault of their own.
+Contact us here and we'll be happy to help you.